hamadrasheed/readcsv/readme.md

 npm run test
 ```

-Finally, navigate to `http://localhost:5000` and you should see the backend is running.
-Now you will test apis with postman!
+Finally, copy `http://localhost:5000/csv` to your browser and you will see frontend of your app.
+Other APIs could be test with postman!